If you click a link on this page and make a purchase, we may receive a small commission at no extra cost to you. Learn more

 The Solution to this is Installing Anti-malware software like Malware Bytes and an Antivirus, I use Windows 10 so I rely on updated Windows Defender to tackle Viruses and threats.

-Do a Malware Scan, Antivirus Scan, do these at least twice, once before rebooting the system and once after rebooting the system.
-Delete the Threats and move onto the next step.
+Do a Malware Scan, and Antivirus Scan, do these at least twice, once before rebooting the system and once after rebooting the system.
+Delete the Threats and move on to the next step.

 Uninstall Useless Programs and Softwares

-If you have been using same installation of Windows since last 6 months, I can bet that there are A LOT of useless programs and tools you’ve Installed (or got installed accidentally by other Programs’ recommendations) on your Windows machine usually knows as ‘Crap-ware‘.
+If you have been using the same installation of Windows for the last 6 months, I can bet that there are A LOT of useless programs and tools you’ve Installed (or got installed accidentally by other Programs’ recommendations) on your Windows machine usually known as ‘Crap-ware‘.

 Change the Thermal paste on the CPU